 Early Stage Assessment (ESA) is at 9 months for full-time students and at 18 months for part-time students.
 Guidance for early stage assessment [pdf].

 When the outcome of this assessment is known, you should discuss it with your student, providing them with formal feedback on their performance.
 This is important not only to provide support and guidance to students to help them to progress with their research but also because students will be asked to comment on feedback they receive as part of the national Postgraduate Research Experience Survey (PRES).
 The College uses the results of this survey to benchmark with other institutions.
 As part of this conversation you should also discuss further professional development opportunities both within the College and externally, for example, attendance at conferences.
+For students starting on or after the 24 September 2019, you should also discuss the outcome of the Turnitin Similarity Report.

 There are also Professional Skills Attendance requirements and English language requirements for non-native speakers which will need to be met by the ESA.